TESTARtool/TESTAR_dev/README.md

 3. Select Gradle -> Existing Gradle project to open te import dialog
 4. Select the folder that contains the root of the source code and start the import

+#### Running TESTAR from Gradle
+TESTAR can be started using a gradle command from the root of the project.
+1. .\gradlew runTestar

 ## Known issue
-- TESTAR can not be excuted using the gradle task .\gradlew run. (see issue #25)
 - Currently, only the protocols ``Protocol_desktop_generic``, ``Protocol_desktop_generic`` and ``accessibility_wcag2ict``
 support the graph database.
 Other protocols need to be adapted  (see issue #52)